 How packaging influences our perception of lip balms:

-When looking for lip care or skincare product, the first thing the customer wants is relatable products.
+When looking for lip care or skincare products, the first thing the customer wants is relatable products.
 The best way to establish an emotional connection of your brand with customers is the packaging.

 Example of EOS:

 EOS abbreviation for Evolution of Smooth is a lip care brand founded in 2006.
 It was a relatively newer brand and struggled with maintaining brand identity for a while.
-They used excellent marketing practices and changed their packaging from lip-stick shaped bar to custom lip balm packaging boxes with the sphere.
+They used excellent marketing practices and changed their packaging from lip-stick-shaped bars to custom lip balm packaging boxes with the sphere.

 The cute and attractive packaging of EOS is what makes it so popular among the masses.
-Colorful containers with the rollover, catchy names and flavors, is what makes EOS stand out from other brands.
+Colorful containers with rollover, catchy names, and flavors, are what makes EOS stand out from other brands.